spsforks/ziglang-zig-wiki/Building-Zig-on-Windows.md

 Install [CMake](http://cmake.org).

-Before you clone zig, make sure you have git configured such that it will use Unix newlines "\n" instead of Windows newlines "\n\r", otherwise the zig compiler will complain.
-Run `git config --global core.autocrlf false` in the console.
-Cf. [here](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) for details.

 Use [git](https://git-scm.com/) to clone the zig repository to a path with no spaces, e.g. `C:\Users\Andy\zig`.

 Run the CMake GUI.